benthor/dictator/README.md

     d['foo'] = 42
     d['bar'] = 23

-But if you use a dictator object instead, you can do:
+But if you use the dictator dictionary subclass instance instead, you can do:

     d.foo = 42
     d.bar = 23

 It both achieves the same thing, but the second is easier to read and write.

+    print d
+    {'bar': 23, 'foo': 42}

 # README #